 Aren't all lawyers the same?

 I hope that if you’ve gotten to the point in the article you recognize that there is a difference in lawyers.
 Just in case, I’ll talk about the assumption a lot of people have, which is that all lawyers are basically the same.
 Frankly, when I first got out of law school I thought the same thing.
 However, I learned early on that wasn't the case.
 The first time it hit me was after arguing a case before the Federal Court of Appeals.
 It was a multi-defendant case with several lawyers - all of whom I thought were pretty good.
 After arguments, one of the lawyers commented that he would have never raised one of the issues I presented - which was the issue the court seemed to be most interested in.
-It seemed pretty basic to me, and I was more than a little suprised that the other lawyer didn't also see it.
-The Court ended up agreeing with me, and reversed my client's conviction.
-That was an eye opening experience because I realized that if my client had the lawyer who made the comment to me, she would not have won - and might still be in prison.
+It seemed pretty basic to me, and I was more than a little surprised that the other lawyer didn't also see it.
+The Court ended up agreeing with me and reversed my client's conviction.
+That was an eye-opening experience because I realized that if my client had the lawyer who made the comment to me, she would not have won - and might still be in prison.

 I've since had that same experience several times.
 More than once I've had a District Attorney or another lawyer comment that they would have never thought to raise a certain issue, or I was the first person to point that out.